 - Displaying six nature-themed art exhibits annually

-- Home of the annual Sculpture in the Garden exhibition, now in its 21st year
+- Home of the Sculpture in the Garden exhibition, held annually since 1988

 - 2,500 members of the Botanical Garden Foundation, Inc.